How To Watch March Madness Without Cable

 Sling TV (plus an HD Antenna)

-The cheapest way to watch March Madness in 2023 is the Sling TV Blue package which costs just $20 for your first month and $40 per month after that.
+The cheapest way to watch March Madness in 2023 is the Sling TV Blue package which costs just $40 per month.

-For the Sling Blue package which gives you access to 41 channels including TNT, TBS and truTV, but unfortunately does not give you access to CBS since Sling doesn’t carry local channels in most markets, so you would need an HD antenna to watch any CBS games over the air, but for $20 it might be worth the trouble.
+The Sling Blue package gives you access to 41 channels including TNT, TBS, and truTV, but unfortunately does not give you access to CBS since Sling doesn’t carry local channels in most markets, so you would need an HD antenna to watch any CBS games over the air, but for the discount it might be worth the trouble.

-If you’re looking for more channels you could upgrade to the Sling Orange & Blue plan for $27.50 for your first month ($55 per month thereafter) which would give you access to 47 channels including ESPN, which is not available on Sling Blue.
+If you’re looking for more channels you could upgrade to the Sling Orange & Blue plan for $55 per month which would give you access to 47 channels including ESPN, which is not available on Sling Blue.

 If you’re looking for a more complete streaming option that includes local channels as part of the base plan then YouTube TV is the next cheapest option at $54.99 per month for your first three months and $64.99 per month thereafter.